mshocket/mshocket.github.io/press.md

 [West Nile Virus and Climate Change: It’s Complicated](https://www.the-scientist.com/news-opinion/west-nile-virus-and-climate-change-it-s-complicated-69246) _The Scientist_.
 Sept.
 28, 2021.
 (Interview/consultation for article)

 [Viral Weather: How COVID-19 modelling relates to climate change](https://www.theweathernetwork.com/ca/news/article/viral-weather-future-modelling-and-having-a-climate-change-plan) The Weather Network (Canadian TV Network).
 May 9, 2020.
-[YouTube Link](https://www.youtube.com/watch?v=96KOocMYgXo) (Video interview for television broadcast, YouTube channel, and podcast)
+(Video interview for television broadcast, [YouTube channel](https://www.youtube.com/watch?v=96KOocMYgXo), podcast, and article)

 SciLine Interview with American Association for the Advancement of Science (AAAS) on COVID seasonality (Prepared Q&A for journalists, used for quotes in the following articles):
 - [What we know about seasonality and future waves of coronavirus](https://thehill.com/changing-america/well-being/prevention-cures/494536-what-we-know-about-potential-seasonality-and/) by Chia-Yi Hou.
 The Hill.
 April 24, 2020.
 - [3 potential futures for COVID-19: Recurring small outbreaks, a monster wave, or a persistent crisis](https://www.statnews.com/2020/05/01/three-potential-futures-for-covid-19/) by Sharon Begley.
 STAT.
 May 1, 2020.
-Republished on [Boston.com](https://www.boston.com/news/coronavirus/2020/05/05/3-potential-futures-covid-19/) on May 5, 2020.
-Referenced in a Croatian language article on [24sata.hr](https://www.24sata.hr/news/tri-scenarija-za-koronu-nagli-rast-oboljelih-kolaps-zdravstva-691553) on May 7, 2020.
+- STAT article republished on [Boston.com](https://www.boston.com/news/coronavirus/2020/05/05/3-potential-futures-covid-19/) on May 5, 2020.
+- Quote from STAT article referenced in a Croatian language article on [24sata.hr](https://www.24sata.hr/news/tri-scenarija-za-koronu-nagli-rast-oboljelih-kolaps-zdravstva-691553) on May 7, 2020.

 [Is climate change affecting the spread of disease?
 Honolulu Civil Beat](https://www.civilbeat.org/2020/03/is-climate-change-affecting-the-spread-of-disease/) March 23, 2020.
 (Podcast interview)